Vyral/brett-jennings-recruiting/_posts/2021-03-10-agent-on-fire-from-coach-to-quarterback.md

 ---
 layout: post
-title: 'Agent on Fire: From Coach to Quarterback'
+title: 'Expert on Fire: From Coach to Quarterback'
 date: 2021-03-10 21:40:00
 tags:
   - Reviews and Referrals